WHAT WE DO

 LAUNCH A GALLERY BELOW

 Haven Hardwoods, Inc. is a hardwood floor installation and refinishing company.
 We sand, seal and coat all types of hardwood floors.
-We also offer services such as trim work and painting.
+We also offer services such as trim, tile and bathroom remodeling.

 Andrew is originally from Philadelphia, PA however he has grown up in Beaver Falls, PA for most of his life.
 During his time in college Andrew learned the flooring trade first hand by helping his older brother start a now successful sanding and installation company, Skandia Floors, Inc. Also during this time Andrew met his wife, Jacquelyn.